Smile (The Beach Boys album): Mythology and speculation

 A published conversation between Anderle and Williams, serialized in Crawdaddy in 1968, served as another early source of information.
 Accounts from Anderle and others, occasionally anonymous, were further disseminated in a 1971 Rolling Stone feature by Nolan and Leaf's 1978 biography The Beach Boys and the California Myth.
 Nolan's article reported that Brian was "really turned off" by his surrounding commentary, including the Siegel piece, according to Carl.
-(Note: Siegel acknowledged that Brian had disliked the coverage dedicated to his mental struggles.)
+(Note: Siegel stated that Brian had disliked the coverage dedicated to his erratic behavior.)
 Music critics had increasingly engaged with its mythology by the 1970s.
 Dave Marsh, in 1983, criticized this phenomenon as "an exercise in myth-mongering almost unparalleled in show business", arguing that Wilson's artistic reputation had been inflated through inaccessible work.
+Smile ultimately became one of the most extensively analyzed and debated unreleased works in music history.
+Journalist Bill Holdship reported in 1995 that some Los Angeles residents he had encountered were "as obsessed with Smile the same way people are obsessed with the Kennedy assassination."
+Chapman wrote the album transformed into "the ultimate metaphor for pop's golden age; that moment when everything seemed possible, when heaven seemed reachable".